lokapal-xyz/education/content/howtodao/03-dao-governance/Veto-Powers-and-Emergency-Measures/Veto-Powers.md

 - Use on-chain records to track and justify each veto decision.
 - Example: Automated dispute resolution to ensure vetoes are only applied to rule-breaking proposals.

----

-## **Final Thoughts**

-Veto powers can strengthen DAO security and governance stability, but they must be carefully designed to avoid centralization risks.
-DAOs should focus on transparency, accountability, and mechanisms to prevent abuse while ensuring the community remains engaged in decision-making.